JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle-classes-modules-and-objects.md

+# SOLID JavaScript - The Single-Responsibility Principle (Objects, Classes, & Modules)

+In this series we are exploring what the SOLID principles look like when they are applied to JavaScript.
+In a [previous post](INSERT URL HERE) I outlined what the Single-Responsibility Principle (SRP) is and why one would care about it.
+The last post began to explore its practicle applications for JavaScript variables and functions.
+Here we will apply the principle to Objects, Classes, and Modules.
+Three ways to group code by their logical purpose.

+As we move up in orders of complexity, first we have variables, then we have functions, and higher up we have groupings such as a class.
+As the complexity of the grouping increases, so does the complexity of the Single-Responsibility Principle.
+When you group functionality together, it becomes harder to ensure that it all serves the same purpose.
+It also becomes more nuanced and difficult to detect.
+Thankfully, there are still plenty of clear indicators that the SRP is being violated.

 ## Classes, Objects, and Modules

-Moving up another unit of complexity brings us to classes, objects, and modules.
-At this level the Single Responsibility Principle can become more nuanced and harder to detect.
-Thankfully, there are still plenty of clear indicators that the SRP is being violated.

-First, you may wonder why I have grouped these three concepts together.
+First, you may wonder why I have grouped these three concepts—classes, objects, and modules—together.
 It's because they are used to group concepts together—at least, when they are used correctly.

 A class, object, or module should contain a group of methods and properties that belong to a specific set of functionality.
 The SRP states that there should be a single, cohesive purpose to everything in the class, but what does that mean?
-Clearly, not every method and property can have the exact same purpose—that would be pointless.
+Clearly, not every method and property can have the exact same purpose.
+That would be pointless.

 To establish what "single responsibility" means, another set of principles can be borrowed from.
-These principles are aimed at packages but the ideas can also be usefully applied to a single Class within a package.
+These principles are aimed at packages but the ideas can also be usefully applied to a single Class, object, or module within a package.

 ### Common-Reuse Principle

 The first package principle is the __Common-Reuse Principle__.
 This principle states that things that are used together should be grouped together and, conversely, things that are not used together should not be grouped together.
-Notice that I am using the ambigious, "things".
-I use this vague word because I intent to apply this principle to classes, modules, and packages.

-What does this look like in class form?
+Here's a class.

 ```typescript
 class User {